+Commercial beekeepers are more likely to move hives around the country and move into areas of high bee density.
+They pose a greater risk of disease spread to other commercial beekeepers and it is appropriate that they should have a higher level of biosecurity.
+Part C of the Code contains additional requirements for these beekeepers.

-Beekeepers Must Demonstrate a Minimum Level of Knowledge About Pests and Disease Identification and Management
+Beekeepers Must Demonstrate a Minimum Level of Knowledge of Pest and Disease Identification and Management

-A beekeeper must know how to identify pests and diseases in their hives and must have up-to-date knowledge on how to manage detected pests or diseases.
+All people working with bees must know how to identify pests and diseases in their hives and must have up-to-date knowledge on how to manage detected pests or diseases.
 This Section of the Code requires beekeepers who manage 50 or more hives to demonstrate that they have this knowledge by undertaking a formal assessment within 12 months of first registering or, if already registered, within 3 years of the implementation of this Code.
-This assessment can be in the form of on-line Beekeeper Biosecurity Training and Assessment Program or attendance at an approved bee pest and diseases management training course.
+This assessment can be in the form of an on-line Beekeeper Biosecurity Training and Assessment Program or attendance at an approved training course on the management of bee pest and diseases.
 To make sure knowledge is up to date, beekeepers will be required to recertify their knowledge by taking an on-line course or attending an approved training course at least once every 3 years.

-If a beekeeper does not comply with the requirements, they may be liable to a fine or prosecution.
+While this Section of the Code is only mandatory for beekeepers managing 50 or more hives, beekeepers with fewer hives are strongly encouraged to regularly undertake training in the identification and management of bee pests and diseases.
+The on-line Beekeeper Biosecurity Training and Assessment Program will provide a low-cost opportunity for beekeepers with a smaller number of hives to regularly update their knowledge.

+REQUIREMENT